 NEA member travel benefits: Visit NEA’s travel portal for the best prices on airfare to Sacramento International Airport (SMF), about an hour away, or Reno-Tahoe International Airport (RNO), about an hour-and-a-half away.
 On the hotels page you can find deals on hotels like Best Western Gold Country Inn (average of $133/night) and Nevada City Inn (average of $91/night).

 Photo courtesy of Branson CVB

-Folks flock to Branson, Missouri, throughout the year to visit Silver Dollar City, go fishing on the nearby lakes and to take in one of the 100+ shows in town.
+Folks flock to Branson, Missouri, throughout the year to visit Silver Dollar City, go fishing on the nearby lakes and to take in one of the more than 100 shows in town.
 During the holiday season, this Ozark Mountains town shows why it has become an entertainment hot spot with its Ozark Mountain Christmas.
-Throughout the city there are more than 100 holiday-themed live shows, 1,000 elaborately decorated Christmas trees (including a five-story special effects Christmas tree) and lights galore (Silver Dollar City has around 6.5 million on display).
+Throughout the city there are more than dozens of holiday-themed live shows, countless elaborately decorated Christmas trees (including a five-story special effects Christmas tree) and lights galore (Silver Dollar City has around 6.5 million on display).
 Branson Scenic Railway’s Polar Express train ride provides a great way to see the mountains with a cup of hot chocolate and cookies; Santa is also on board to entertain the little ones with stories.